LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 5. Select **Send**.

-    **Note:** If the email doesn't arrive inside of your partners / personal inbox, open a new Edge tab and enter the following URL: **<https://security.microsoft.com/quarantine?viewid=Email>**.
+    **Note:** If the email doesn't arrive inside of your partners / personal inbox, open a new **Microsoft Edge** tab and enter the following URL: **<https://security.microsoft.com/quarantine?viewid=Email>**.
 On the **Quarantine** page find and select the check box next to your email.
 In the options at top of the pane that opens, select **release email**.
 This issue may happen as some tenants may have pre-configured quarantine rules in place.

 6. You should receive an email in your inbox with the subject: **Project Falcon** from your partners admin account.

     Alternatively, if you're using a personal Microsoft Outlook email account follow the steps below before continuing:

-    - Minimize your open Edge browser.
+    - Minimize your open **Microsoft Edge** browser.

     - In the Task bar, right-click **Microsoft Edge** and select **New InPrivate Window**.